Deniliquin Site - Environmental investigation

 The full report can be found here.
 (PDF, 19.5MB)

-The community is being asked to assist these investigations by completing a water survey which will help to identify how potentially contaminated water is being used.
+The community was asked to assist in these investigations by completing a water survey to help identify how potentially contaminated water is being used.
+This water use survey was distributed to 13 people and a fact sheet was also circulated to 1000 residents within a 2km radius of the Deniliquin site.

 This website provides specific information relevant to the Deniliquin investigation.
 Visit the EPA website for more background information relating to PFAS and the wider investigation program across NSW.